-If you properly request a hearing, the DOL must schedule your hearing within sixty days of the date of your arrest or notice or the action against your license may be dismissed.
-Once a hearing is scheduled within this sixty day window, your attorney may want to continue the hearing for a variety of reasons – further investigation, time to subpoena the officer, or to see if the court will suppress the breath test or refusal in your criminal case.
-If the hearing is continued past the sixty days, your license will remain valid as a temporary license at least until the next hearing (assuming it is not suspended for any other reason).
+If you properly request a hearing, the DOL must schedule your hearing within thirty days of the date of your request.
+Once a hearing is scheduled within this thirty day window, your attorney may want to continue the hearing for a variety of reasons – further investigation, time to subpoena the officer, or to see if the court will suppress the breath test or refusal in your criminal case.
+If the hearing is continued past the thirty days, your license will remain valid as a temporary license at least until the next hearing (assuming it is not suspended for any other reason).

 Burden of Proof

 The hearing itself typically takes place over the telephone, though in rare circumstances it can take place in person.
 You are allowed, but not required, to be present at the hearing.
 At the hearing the Department of Licensing has the burden of proving the case against you by a preponderance of evidence.

 The DOL must establish the following issues by a preponderance of evidence to take any action against your license:

 - Whether you were lawfully placed under arrest.